 In the News:

 This is why I paint in a style known as contemporary humanist realism.
-I am learning about the eternal subject, and
+I paint nature and the human condition.
+In Tuscany, the architecture, agriculture, and history of civilization come together in a symphony of awe-inspiring beauty.

 ABOUT ME, BY MASTER FRESCO PAINTER OTELLO CHITI